Preparation for the Program & Project

 Creating a Research Plan & Calendar

 You will be emailed paperwork so the UNC MSTAR program can initiate a required background check.
-You will be emailed a link to filled out information online and electronically sign between 60 and 90 days before your start date.
-The background check website has a checklist which only you can monitor for completion to prevent time consuming delays.
-If a background check is delayed, that in turn will delay: being assigned a university identification number, completing training modules, receiving appropriate UNC identification, beginning research, having access to needed data systems, receiving a paycheck, and more.
+Firstly, you receive a link via email to fill out information online and then sign electronically.
+It is important that this be done right away.
+For your information, the background check website has a checklist which only you can monitor for completion to prevent time consuming delays.
+Delays affecting your background check status may include:

-While we understand you may have taken similar training modules for your home institution, you are required to complete the , , and training modules before you can begin your work in your area of research at UNC.
-After admission into the program the program coordinator will inform you which training modules are needed for CITI, UNC OSHA, Ethics and you will be sent the links.
-Upon completion of each of these online training sessions you will receive a certificate of completion that must be emailed to for the University and program records. r
+While we understand you may have taken similar training modules for your home institution, you are required to complete the and training modules before you can begin your work in your area of research at UNC.
+After admission into the program the coordinator will inform you which training modules are needed for CITI and UNC OSHA and you will be sent the links.
+Upon completion of each of these online training sessions you will receive a certificate of completion.
+In turn, this certificate must be emailed to for the University and program records. r

 NC TraCS Free Online Training